Agent Skills: tmux (agent automation) skill

 tmux wait-for "${TOKEN}"

-If the tool might fail but you still want completion, do:
+If the command might fail but you still need completion:

 bash -lc 'set +e; <cmd>; echo EXIT:$?; tmux wait-for -S TOKEN'